Girai wurrung

-The Girai wurrung, also spelt Kirrae Wuurong and Kirrae Whurrung, are an Aboriginal Australian people who traditionally occupied the territory between Mount Emu Creek and the Hopkins River up to Mount Hamilton, and the Western Otways from the Gellibrand River to the Hopkins River.
+The Girai wurrung, also spelt Kirrae Wuurong and Kirrae Whurrung, are an Aboriginal Australian people who traditionally occupied the territory between Mount Emu Creek and the Hopkins River up to Mount Hamilton, and the Western Otways from the Gellibrand River to the Hopkins River, in what is now the state of Victoria.
 The historian Ian D. Clark has reclassified much of the material regarding them in Norman Tindale's compendium under the Djargurd Wurrung, a term reflecting the assumed pre-eminence of one of their clans, the Jacoort/Djargurd.

 Language

 The Giray language (Girai wurrung meaning literally "blood lip language") spoke a dialect of Dhauwurd Wurrung language ("the Warrnambool language"), which belongs to the Kulinic branch of the Pama-Nyungan language family.
 James Dawson and his daughter Isabella took down extensive vocabulary lists of it and related dialects.
 A dictionary of the language was compiled in the 1990s.

 Country

 The Girai lands comprised 1900 mi2 of territory from Warrnambool and Hopkins River down to the coast at Princetown.
 The northern boundary was at Lake Bolac and Darlington.
 To the east their land extended beyond Camperdown.
 The tribes on their borders were, to the north, the Djab wurrung and Wathaurong, to their west were the Dhauwurd wurrung and the Djargurd Wurrung.
 On their eastern flank were the Gulidjan and Gadubanud.